Coronavirus; unable to make maintenance payments?

 Not all child maintenance payments are made on a voluntarily basis or via the CMS.
 If you reached a financial agreement with your former spouse encompassing child maintenance, and this is embodied in a court order that is less than a year old, that order will need to be complied with.
 This could therefore cause some difficulties if you are due to pay maintenance that you cannot currently afford.

 In these circumstances, it is possible to make an application to the court to vary maintenance orders and seek a reduction in the amount payable.
 This extends to maintenance payable to your former spouse, including on an interim basis whilst a divorce and reaching a financial settlement are being dealt with and finalised.
 If there has been a material change to your financial circumstances, i.e. a significant change to your income, then a variation will be justified.
 It is also important to make an application quickly as any reduction can be backdated to the date of your application.

 The family courts are still open; however, certain cases are being prioritised (as you would expect, predominantly those relating to children and urgent matters).
-The guidance in this regard is constantly being reviewed and updated and, the latest guidance from 16 April, states that the position is that the court will do its best to accommodate financial remedy matters.
+The guidance in this regard is constantly being reviewed and updated and, the guidance from 16 April, states that the position is that the court will do its best to accommodate financial remedy matters.
 There has been some significant disruption to the court’s service and the majority of hearings are being dealt with remotely, such as via telephone or video conferencing.
 If an application is made, the court will have a broad discretion in dealing with it and will always have in mind the welfare of any children and the issue of fairness.
+Much has been reported and said about remote hearings, which is beyond the scope of this blog.